ten2mushi/ash/README.md

 it either uses .ash files or in memory world representation

 neural_ash owns the manipulation of features for each point in the worl (bare minimum is a sdf, but ash world format supports any number of features to create semantic map fo the world). the intent is to have a system where neural nets can each process specific inputs and update specific subsets of features associated with points in the world.
-Those updates are either done on a .ash file, or directly in memory (ash_rs queries file/memory for the latest owrld representation)
+Those updates are either done on a .ash file, or directly in memory (ash_rs queries file/memory for the latest owrld representation that ash_rs can query!)

 ## file formats